Iterative Program Synthesis for Adaptable Social Navigation: Introduction

 Social navigation is a fundamental robot behavior that is integrally tied to human preferences, and that needs to be robust to potentially unknown; environment-specific decision making.
 State-of-the-art approaches to social navigation fall into two major categories, model-based and model-free approaches.
 Model-based approaches include those that employ engineered models of social constraints, such as the social force model~\cite{socialForce} or human-robot proxemics~\cite{proxemics}.
 However, no single model can capture all possible social constraints, and adapting models requires tedious parameter tuning~\cite{costFunctions}.
 Model-free approaches include those that leverage Neural Networks (NNs) for Learning from Demonstration~\cite{burgard2018} or Reinforcement Learning~\cite{how2017}.
 However, these approaches suffer from limitations common to NNs: they are data-intensive~\cite{deepLearningRobots}, difficult to understand~\cite{manuelaExplanation}, and challenging to adapt to new domains without starting over~\cite{closingSimToReal}.

-Recent work on Layered Dimension Informed Program Synthesis (LDIPS)~\cite{holtz2020ldips} has shown that program synthesis, when extended with dimensional analysis, addresses many of these concerns by synthesizing robot behaviors as human-readable programs that can be executed directly.
-However, while LDIPS can learn new behaviors from scratch or partial behaviors, it does not address policy adaptation.
+Recent work on Layered Dimension Informed Program Synthesis (LDIPS)~\cite{holtz2020ldips} has shown that program synthesis, when extended with dimensional analysis, addresses many of these concerns by learning robot behaviors as human-readable programs.
+However, while LDIPS can learn new behaviors, it does not address policy adaptation.
 In this work, we build upon LDIPS to present Iterative Dimension Informed Program Synthesis (\technique{}) to synthesize and adapt social navigation behaviors from human demonstration.
+A highlight video of our approach can be found at \url{https://youtu.be/JoT8nZ_Rsto}.

 Given a set of demonstrations and an optional starting behavior, \technique{} produces a new minimally altered behavior consistent with the demonstrations.
 Iterative application of IDIPS allows for continuous refinement based on further demonstration. \technique{} employs three modules to accomplish this: a synthesis module for learning new behaviors, a parameter optimization module for adjusting real-numbered parameter values, and a predicate repair module for adjusting logical components.
 For the synthesis module, we extend LDIPS with MaxSMT constraints to handle potentially conflicting human demonstrations by allowing for partial satisfaction~\cite{z3}.
 For the parameter repair module, we employ SMT-Based Robot Transition Repair (SRTR)~\cite{holtz2018interactive}, an approach for transition repair based on human corrections.
 Finally, for the predicate repair module, we introduce a novel technique for adapting the conditional logic with the minimal syntactic changes to accommodate new demonstrations.
+An open-source implementation of our approach can be found at \url{https://github.com/ut-amrl/pips}.

 We evaluate \technique{} in simulation and on real robots to demonstrate the following: \begin{inparaenum} \item \technique{} can synthesize effective policies for social navigation that model the preferences of distinct demonstration sets, \item synthesized policies can be automatically adapted towards the preferences of alternative demonstrations with a small number of corrections, \item \technique{} can adapt synthesized policies to unseen scenarios, such as a locked door, with a small number of corrections, and \item synthesized programs can be transferred to a real-world mobile service robot and adapted. \end{inparaenum}